elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 [Veeps](https://veeps.com/) is a streaming service that offers direct access to live and on-demand events by award-winning artists at the most iconic venues.
 Founded in 2018, it became part of Live Nation Entertainment in 2021.

 Veeps have been named [one of the ten most innovative companies in music](https://www.fastcompany.com/90848907/most-innovative-companies-music-2023) and nominated for an Emmy.
-They currently hold the [Guinness World Record](https://www.guinnessworldrecords.com/world-records/650975-most-tickets-sold-for-a-livestreamed-concert-by-a-solo-male-artist-current-year) for the world's largest ticketed livestream by a solo male artist — a performance where Elixir and Phoenix played an important role in the backend during the streaming.
+They currently hold the [Guinness World Record](https://www.guinnessworldrecords.com/world-records/650975-most-tickets-sold-for-a-livestreamed-concert-by-a-solo-male-artist-current-year) for the world's largest ticketed livestream by a solo male artist—a performance where Elixir and Phoenix played an important role in the backend during the streaming.

 This case study examines how Elixir drove Veeps' technical transformation, surpassing high-scale demands while keeping the development team engaged and productive.